clement-ux/Setup-Cairo/README.md

     things for this language, which is really new for us.

 - This contract has not been deployed to the tesnet for some obvious reasons.
     So it is not linked to the front-end at the moment.

+- At the beginning we planned to use the library built by GeometryDAO, for the generation of the deck of the cards, the encryption of the cards, the reveale of the cards at the end and so on.
+    After being in contact with the team, we first try the library (built in rust).
+    The job done by GeometryDAO team is really amazing, but after some days of thinking of how we can integrate this in our game, we decide to not use it (for the moment).
+Because our goal was to built a 100% on-chain game, and their solution wasn't compatible with this (for the moment).
 ## Link for front-end

 [Front-end Poker Stark](https://github.com/clement-ux/Poker-Stark)